yvonnesu

 Accepting New Graduate Students

-Dr. Yvonne Su is a specialist in forced migration, climate change-induced displacement and queer migration.
+Dr. Yvonne Su is the Director of the Centre for Refugee Studies.
+Dr. Su is a specialist in forced migration, climate change-induced displacement and queer migration.
 She has worked extensively with vulnerable communities in Southeast Asia and Latin America and the Caribbeans including refugees, asylum seekers, undocumented migrants, trans sex workers, indigenous communities, and 2SLGBTQIA+ folks.
-She has 24 peer-reviewed publications in journals like Third World Quarterly, Journal of Gender Studies, and International Journal of Disaster Risk Reduction as well as more than 40 opinion pieces, newspaper articles and academic blogs in The Washington Post, The Conversation, and The National Observer.
+She has 26 peer-reviewed publications in journals like Third World Quarterly, Journal of Gender Studies, and International Journal of Disaster Risk Reduction as well as more than 40 opinion pieces, newspaper articles and academic blogs in The Washington Post, The Conversation, and The National Observer.

 More...